-So, inseparable (dbyer-med); that type of relationship means that one cannot be the case without the other also being true, or one can’t exist without the other.
-But in some cases they have the same essential nature – like being a samsaric being and being someone having problems – and so they are two facts about the same attribute, the nature of the person.
+So, inseparable (dbyer-med) – that type of relationship means that one cannot be the case without the other also being true, or one can’t exist without the other.
+In some cases, they have the same essential nature – like being a samsaric being and being someone having problems – and so they are two facts about the same attribute, the nature of the person.
 In other cases, there can be two inseparable facts that do not share the same essential nature.
 An example would be the appearance of somebody and their personality.
 Everybody has both an appearance (what they look like) and a personality.
 We can’t have one without the other.
 They both occur together, inseparably, but they’re not referring to the same attribute of the person.
 They’re referring to two different attributes.

 Mutually Exclusive Phenomena and Totally Pervasive Phenomena

 The other point that I should make is in terms of progress.
-Remember we have this Western concept of linear time.
-The implication of linear time is that everything is going to get better.
-So-called “progress”: getting better and better and better as time goes by.
-From a Buddhist point of view, if we look at the characteristic of samsara, it’s that it goes up and down.
-So if it’s a samsaric relationship, it’s going to go up and down.
+Remember, we have this Western concept of linear time.
+The implication of linear time is that everything is going to get better, so-called “progress,” getting better and better and better as time goes by.
+From a Buddhist point of view, if we look at the characteristic of samsara, one of them is that it goes up and down.
+If it’s a samsaric relationship, it’s going to go up and down.
 We are a samsaric being; we are going to go up and down.
 Sometimes we will be acting in a more positive way, but then sometimes it’s going to be more negative.
 It’s always going to go up and down.

 Identical Phenomena and Different Phenomena

 All of these have great applications.
 You’re just now getting a whole list of possibilities, so you get a little bit of a taste of what’s involved.
-But as you go deeper in your studies, these are the tools that we’ll use for analysis, for understanding things.
+However, as you go deeper in your studies, these are the tools that we’ll use for analysis, for understanding things.